aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlt-to-dotm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLT to DOTM arises when a Python developer wants to add a feature to their application that allows users to convert XLT files to DOTM format.
+XLT files are templates used to create new Microsoft Excel documents, while DOTM files are templates used to create new Microsoft Word documents.
+Converting between the two formats allows users to create documents with the same formatting and layout, regardless of the application used to create them.

+<h2>How Aspose.Total Helps for XLT to DOTM Conversion</h2>
-For a Python developer, who is trying to add a XLT to DOTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLT and DOTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLT file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLT and DOTM files.
+It helps to automate the conversion process by providing two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLT file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process allows developers to quickly and easily convert XLT files to DOTM format, allowing users to create documents with the same formatting and layout, regardless of the application used to create them.

 {{% /blocks/products/pf/feature-page-summary %}}